bullno1/MonteXO/README.md

 * Sometime, the AI is too focused on building its own chain that it ignores obvious threats.
   Some paramters could be tweaked but I have not found the right values.
   Some domain knowledge of the game could be added to `Rule.getValidMoves` but I do not really have any.
-* LuaJIT will run out of memory in some cases: http://lua.2524044.n2.nabble.com/Re-LuaJIT-strange-memory-limit-td5728104.html
+* LuaJIT 2.0 will run out of memory in some cases: http://lua.2524044.n2.nabble.com/Re-LuaJIT-strange-memory-limit-td5728104.html
+  LuaJIT 2.1 with `-DLUAJIT_ENABLE_GC64` needs to be used instead: https://www.freelists.org/post/luajit/LuaJIT210beta3.